ewjoachim/procrastinate/CONTRIBUTING.rst

 Run the project automated tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Within docker container:
+With a running database:

 .. code-block:: console

-    $ docker-compose exec procrastinate pytest  # Test the code with the latest python
+    (venv) $ pytest  # Test the code with the current interpreter

 Or